-In the above scenario, please note the subjective balance the photographer must make between using wider apertures vs higher ISO.
-Its a tradeoff and your subject will likely be the factor in your decision making if you are to go one route or the other.
+In this digital photography scenario, please note the subjective balance the photographer must make between using wider apertures vs higher ISO.
+It’s a tradeoff and your subject will likely be the factor in your decision making if you are to go one route or the other.

-Remember that you can help reduce noise and grain in post-processing after the fact but you can never recover subjects that are out of focus!
+Remember that you can help reduce noise and grain in an image in post-processing after the fact but you can never recover subjects that are out of focus!

 Examples of when you may “Need” to use high ISOs

-- Sports – fast movement & telephoto lenses = fast shutter speeds
+- Sports – Fast movement & telephoto lenses = faster shutter speed

-- Using your “zoom kit-lens” – is your only lens is the zoom kit-lens that came with your camera, these don’t have wide apertures and therefore to compensate you may have to use higher ISO numbers.
+- Using your “zoom kit-lens” – If your only lens is the zoom kit-lens that came with your camera, these don’t have wide apertures and therefore to compensate you may have to use higher ISO rating.

 I hope that this quick tutorial offers some key insight into an easy concept that can really confuse people.
 Review your cameras settings and find out how to fix them!